davidfstr/dafoster.net/README.md

 * **deployment automation** to [GitHub Pages] via [git]
 * a **[tag index]** for blog posts
     * ...including anchor-based header highlighting
+* building/running the site from inside **[Docker]** so that I don't have to upgrade Ruby, Jekyll, etc just to keep things running the way they always have

 [David Foster]: https://github.com/davidfstr
 [Jekyll]: https://github.com/mojombo/jekyll